nashuarone/barrierless/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+Also you can run script (with WATCHPACK_POLLING flag):
+### `npm run dev`
+If you use latest version of react-scripts (5.0.1) with Node.js v18.15.0 Because it has problem with reload app after changes

 ### `npm test`

 Launches the test runner in the interactive watch mode.\